cloudflare/cloudflare-docs/products/pages/src/content/tutorials/forms/index.md

 ### Worker

 The HTML form is complete and ready for deployment.
 When the user submits this form, all data will be sent in a `POST` request to the `/api/submit` URL.
 This is due to the form's `method` and `action` attributes.
-However, this poses a problem because there currently is no request handler at that `/api/submit` address – time to fix that.
+However, there is currently no request handler at the `/api/submit` address.
+You will now create it.

 Cloudflare Pages offers a [Functions](https://developers.cloudflare.com/pages/platform/functions) feature, which allows you to define and deploy Workers for dynamic behaviors.